nisekadesilva/amazon-sales-analysis/README.md

 The dataset was originally in a flat format, where all information was stored in a single table.
 This structure caused data duplication and was not suitable for efficient analysis.

+### Database Design

+To solve this, I redesigned the dataset into a relational database using SQL.
+The data was split into multiple tables:

+- Customers
+- Orders
+- Products
+- Order Items

+This normalization process reduced redundancy and improved data organization.